Display scenes in augmented reality

 Understand Common AR Patterns

-The ArcGIS Maps SDK for Swift offers two patterns for you to build augmented reality experiences:
+The ArcGIS Maps SDK for Swift offers three patterns for you to build augmented reality experiences:

 • Flyover – Flyover AR is an experience that allows you to explore a scene using your device as a window into the virtual world.
 A typical flyover AR scenario will start with the scene’s virtual camera positioned over an area of interest.
 You can walk around and reorient the device to focus on specific content in the scene.